codesinger/shu/doc/shu-manual.md

+#### shu-list-c-prefixes ####
+[Command]
+ (Alias: list-c-prefixes)

+List all of the file prefixes found in the current project, if any.
+See the doc-string for *shu-project-split-file-name* for further information about extracted file prefixes.

 #### shu-list-c-project ####
 [Command]
  (Alias: list-c-project)

-Insert into the current buffer the names of all of the code files in a project.
+Insert into the current buffer the names of all of the code files in the current project.